pwsdc/pwsdc.github.io/content/posts/2024-03-28-tenth-spring-meeting.md

 - Tim DeFoor, PA's 52nd elected Auditor General and the first African American Auditor General in the state's history
 - Auditor General has been the Commonwealth's fiscal watchdog since 1810, responsible for ensuring that taxpayer dollars are spent legally and properly
 - Mission: to serve the people of Pennsylvania by improving government accountability, transparency, and the effective use of taxpayer dollars
-### Audit Reponsibilites
+### Audit Responsibilities
 4 types:
 - Financial Audits
 - Performance Audits
 - Attestation Audits
 - Compliance Audits
 ### Internship and Employment Opportunities
-- Gain Hands-on experience in Commonwealth auditing functions
+- Gain hands-on experience in Commonwealth auditing functions
 - Earn $16.86/hr, while making a difference
 - Opportunity to secure full-time employment & a rewarding career in public service